VTB Group announces intention to sell its stake in Magnit

-JSC VTB Bank (VTBR) VTB Group announces intention to sell its stake in Magnit 18-Nov-2021 / 17:47 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+JSC VTB Bank (VTBR): VTB Group announces intention to sell its stake in Magnit 18-Nov-2021 / 18:13 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------